Itapema, Santa Catarina, Brazil: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Take care to get the necessary kind.
-The vast majority of adapters for sale now are simply plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types C and N. Be careful to find the necessary type.
+Most adapters currently available are just plug changers and expect your electronics to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most areas.

 March